SEO

 Consistent logging is what lets you spot genuine trends rather than noise.
 A single data point means nothing.
 Twelve weeks of data starts to reveal patterns.
 Track competitor citation patterns too, so you catch gains and losses before they compound.

 Nightwatch’s AI and LLM tracking module gives you a purpose-built environment for monitoring everything covered above.
-Here’s how the setup works in practice.
+This section walks through the setup from first login to reading your first AI Share of Voice report.

-Once you’re in the Nightwatch dashboard, you’ll see your tracked websites listed on the left.
-Open the site you want to monitor and go into the LLM tracking section.
+Once you’re in the Nightwatch dashboard, your tracked websites are listed on the left sidebar.
+If you haven’t added the site yet, click “Add Website” and enter your domain.
+Once the site is added, navigate into it and select the LLM tracking section from the left navigation.

-The overview loads a dashboard showing all your core metrics at a glance: average visibility, Share of Voice, sentiment, entity visibility, and how brand performance is changing over time across AI responses.
+The overview loads a dashboard showing your core metrics at a glance: average visibility, Share of Voice, sentiment distribution, entity visibility, and brand performance trends across AI responses over time.

-There’s also a domain distribution view for citations, showing which domains are getting cited in responses related to your prompts.
+There’s also a domain distribution view for citations — showing which domains are being cited in responses related to your prompts.
+This gives you an immediate read on which publishers and sources are currently shaping what AI says about your category.

-Scroll down and you’ll see your top-performing entities and citation sources broken down by impact.
+Scroll down to see your top-performing entities and citation sources broken down by impact.
 This is your first read on how visible you are and which platforms and sources are driving that visibility.

 Step 2: Configure your prompts

-Navigate to the Prompts section.
-This is where you manage what you’re actually tracking.
+Navigate to the Prompts section within LLM tracking.
+This is where you define what you’re actually measuring.

 If you’re starting from scratch and not sure which prompts to add, use the Prompt Research feature inside Nightwatch.
 It runs through an agentic workflow to generate tracking prompt suggestions from a topic or template, so you don’t have to build the whole library from a blank screen.

-Once your prompts are added, the table fills in as data is collected.
-Each prompt row shows the AI platforms being tracked and their current status.
+Once your prompts are saved, the table fills in as data is collected.
+Each prompt row shows the AI platforms being tracked, their current status, and your latest mention rate per prompt.
+Prompts with a mention rate of zero are the ones to investigate first — they’re your visibility gaps.

 For a deeper look into what’s influencing your visibility, Nightwatch gives you two tools: Citation Analysis and Source Metrics.